Logo Icon

 Sample CAT Exam Questions are provided below to offer you an understanding of what type of questions are asked in CAT entrance exam:

-Q1.
+Que 1.
 There is a sentence that is missing in the paragraph below.
-Look at the paragraph and decide in which blank (option 1, 2, 3, or 4) the following sentence would best fit.
+Look at the paragraph and decide in which blank (option 1, 2, 3, or 4) the following sentence best fits.

 Sentence: Having made citizens more and less knowledgeable than their predecessors, the Internet has proved to be both a blessing and a curse.